 In gaining our ability to connect instantly, did we lose the art of connecting authentically or meaningfully?
-What has speed done to our language?
+What are some of the things that speed and convenience have done to our language?

 Disappearance of Delay

-But over the decades, that worthy foundation eroded, overtaken by the noise and manipulation of the modern online world.
-It’s been optimized and shaped by algorithms to value engagement over facts, driven by momentum and monetization rather than truth.
-A space once meant to link us, is now a crowded hall of echoes — where connection is promised, but only the illusion is delivered.
+But over the decades, that worthy foundation eroded, overtaken by the noise and manipulation of a modern online world.
+It’s been optimized and shaped by algorithms to value engagement over facts and driven by momentum and monetization rather than truth.
+This space once meant to link us, is now a crowded hall of echoes.
+Online connection is promised, but so often, only the illusion of community is delivered.

 Real relationships can still form online, but too often we’re left with diluted conversations and a lingering sense of distrust.
 We live in an age where we are constantly accessible yet rarely fully present.

-Think of how alienating it feels to share something meaningful, only to watch the other person glance at their phone — pulled away mid-sentence by a notification.
-Or how shallow it feels to receive a quick “like” on a photo, compared with the warmth of sitting beside a friend, sharing memories and sparking real conversation.
+Think of how alienating it feels to be sharing something meaningful, only to watch the other person glance at their phone, pulled away mid sentence by a notification.
+Or how shallow it feels to receive a quick “like” on a photo compared to the warmth of sitting beside a friend, sharing memories and sparking real conversation.

 When our interactions are reduced to taps and emojis, we lose the nuance, curiosity and empathy that form the foundations of true connection.